-Though, following his serious setback in December 1922 his doctors had forbidden him to tend to current affairs, Lenin could not stay idle.
-In late 1922 and early 1923 he dictated "Pages From a Diary," "On Cooperation," "Our Revolution," "How We Should Reorganise the Workers' and Peasants' Inspection," and "Better Fewer, But Better," which have been rightly called Lenin's political testament; in them he outlined a programme for turning Russia into a socialist land and discussed the prospects for the world revolutionary process.
+his health in December 1922, Lenin acceded to the physicians' demand that he retire from the active conduct of the affairs of state, he continued to work.
+In late 1922 and early 1923 Lenin dictated Pages From a Diary, On Co-operation, Our Revolution, How We Should Reorganize the Workers' and Peasants' Inspection, and Better Fewer, But Better, which have been rightly called Lenin's political testament to the party and the country; in them he outlined a programme for turning Russia into a socialist land and discussed the prospects for the world revolutionary process.

 Bourgeois "biographers" of Lenin assert that these final writings reveal a feeling of disillusionment and pessimism.
 Actually, however, they testify to a profound faith in the strength and power of the working class, of the entire working people under the Communist Party's leadership, and in the triumph of socialism.
-In contrast to the Mensheviks and Western social-reformists, to the Rightwing opportunists and capitulators inside the Party, and to Trotsky who in 1922 contended that it was impossible to build socialism in one country, in one national state.
-Lenin emphasized that the USSR had "all that is necessary to build a complete socialist society."
-Lenin never considered Trotsky a Bolshevik, and in his "Letter to the Congress" noted Trotsky's "non-Bolshevism" and denounced his cocksureness and Bonapartism.
+In contrast to the Mensheviks and Western social-reformists, to the Right-wing opportunists and capitulators inside the Party, and also to Trotsky who in 1922 contended that it was impossible to build socialism in one country, in one national state, Lenin emphasized that the USSR had "all that is necessary to build a complete socialist society."

-Lenin regarded as the main tasks in socialist construction industrialisation, the establishment of cooperative farming which would enable the peasantry to turn to large-scale social production, and finally, a cultural revolution.
-He stressed the need for strengthening the worker-peasant alliance and the friendship of the Soviet peoples, for improving the state apparatus and for ensuring the Party's leading role and unity within its ranks.
-Lenin's plan for the building of socialism in the USSR provides a model of a scientific, comprehensive and realistic approach to the task of shaping a new society.
-This plan was adopted by the CPSU and the entire Soviet people as their general line in their effort to remake the country and turn it into a socialist power, an effort which is of worldwide significance.
+Lenin regarded as the main tasks in socialist construction the country's industrialization, the establishment of co-operative farming which would enable the peasantry to turn to large-scale social production, and the accomplishment of a cultural revolution.

+Lenin's plan for the building of socialism in the USSR provides a model of a scientific, realistic approach to the task of shaping a new society.
+This plan was adopted by the Party as the Soviet people's general line in their effort to turn the country into a socialist power, an effort which is of worldwide significance.

 On March 10, 1923, Lenin had another serious relapse, and he was moved to a country house in Gorki near Moscow.
 There he gradually began to recover.
-But in January 1924 his condition took a sudden turn for the worse and at 6:50 p.m. on January 21 he died.
+But in January 1924 his condition took a sudden turn for the worse and at 6:50 p. m. on January 21 he died.
 That night the Central Committee of the Party called an emergency meeting and adopted an appeal "To the Party, to All Working People," which was broadcast the next morning.

 "Never since Marx," the appeal said, "has the history of the great liberation movement of the proletariat produced such a titanic figure as our departed leader, teacher and friend.
-All that is truly great and heroic in the proletariat-a fearless mind, a will of iron, unbending, persistent and able to surmount all obstacles, a burning, undying hatred of slavery and oppression, a revolutionary passion that moves mountains, boundless faith in the creative energies of the masses, vast organisational genius-all this found splendid embodiment in Lenin, whose name has become the symbol of the new world from East to West, from North to South...
+All that is truly great and heroic in the proletariat-a fearless mind, a will of iron, unbending, persistent and able to surmount all obstacles, a burning, undying hatred of slavery and oppression, a revolutionary passion that moves mountains, boundless faith in the creative energies of the masses, vast organizational genius-all this found splendid embodiment in Lenin, whose name has become the symbol of the new world from East to West, from North to South...

-"The death of our teacher, a heavy blow,

-will unite our ranks even more closely.
+"The death of our teacher, a heavy blow, will unite our ranks even more closely.
 We are marching against capital in a solid militant body and no force on earth will be able to prevent our ultimate victory.

-"This victory will be the finest monument to Comrade Lenin, to the man whom as their best friend, the masses called their 'Ilyich.'"
+"This victory will be the finest monument to

+Comrade Lenin, to the man whom as their best friend the masses called their 'Ilyich.' "